alkiviadisrentzelos/MScThesis_-Exploring-Space-Time-Autoregressive-models-to-forecast-crime/README.md

 -From how long ago (tlag) are the using (past) crime data and in which temporal and spatial scale - resolution is it studied?

 -The more recent data the more related to the study period.
 Once this thesis works with weekly data, a week before every time is an associated period to be based on.
-This study is based on zipcode areas (spatial resolution).
+This can be seen with a temporal autocorrelation test ("acf") by using all the study period.
+As for spatial resolution, this study is based on zipcode areas.